TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/CtrlSortby.rst

     .. important::
         Do not confuse this property with :ref:`default_sortby <ctrl-reference-default-sortby>`.
 The sortby field contains an integer and is managed by the DataHandler.
-If by accident a content column like "title" is set as sortby, the DataHandler will write these integers into that field, and that is most likely *not* what you want.
+If by accident a content column like "title" is set as sortby, the DataHandler will write these integers into that field, which is most likely *not* what you want.